Former eBay Executive “If you are ever going to take her down .. now is the time”

 The affidavit alleges a disturbing pattern of egregious conduct by the former eBay employees charged in this matter, but also raises questions about the mindset of some of the executive leadership at the helm of eBay during this time.

 In the affidavit, two eBay leadership executives are only named as Executive 1 and Executive 2.
-However, based on research using information in the affidavit and comparing it with publically verifiable facts and data, Executive 1 appears to be former eBay CEO Devin Wenig and Executive 2 appears to be former eBay SVP, Chief Communications Officer, Steve Wymer.
+However, based on research using the information in the affidavit and comparing it with publically verifiable facts and data, Executive 1 appears to be former eBay CEO Devin Wenig and Executive 2 appears to be former eBay SVP, Chief Communications Officer, Steve Wymer.

 eBay Executive Leadership Communication Excerpts From Affidavit